particle-iot/docs/firmware/firmware.md

   * a constant integer or long integer, using a specified base
   * an integer or long integer variable
   * an integer or long integer variable, using a specified base
+  * a float variable, showing a specific number of decimal places

 ```C++
 // SYNTAX